*2. Major, Online, Drug Information Resources

 • Find one of the results that corresponds to the form of the drug that is of interest (e.g. intravenous, tablet, nasal spray, etc.) and click on the link to the PPI

-• “Expand all sections” and use Ctl-f(windows) or Command-f(mac) to find the word – inactive.
+• “Expand all sections” and use Ctl-f(windows) or Command-f(mac) to open a “find” box.
+Use the box to search for the word – inactive.

-• Keep looking for all instances of inactive.
+• Keep looking for all instances of the word – inactive.
 Some package inserts include information about multiple forms of a drug (tablet, capsule, solution for injection, etc.) so be sure you’ve seen the inactive ingredients for the drug form/preparation of interest to you.

-DailyMed may be helpful when you need a chemical structure.
+DailyMed may also be helpful when you need a chemical structure.
 Many package inserts include chemical structures.

 II.
 Resources NOT Published by the Manufacturer and NOT under FDA Control